codegeny/jakartron/README.md

 Putting this file in your test resources won't prevent CDI beans from being discovered in your main java folder.

 It is also possible to **completely** disable auto-discovery by annotating your test class with `@DisableDiscovery`.
-If you do that, you will need to manually add each bean with `@AdditionalClasses`.
+If you do that, you will need to manually add each bean with `@AdditionalClasses` and enable the needed Jakartron modules.

 ## Modules

 ### Core

-The core module contains the Jakartron annotations and the logic to initialize CDI by scanning those annotations on the given classes.
+The core module contains the Jakartron annotations and the logic to initialize CDI by scanning those annotations from the test/main class.

 This module depends on Weld.